bookofproofs/bookofproofs.github.io/_sources/history/20th-century/higman-donald.md

 * Higman states that those results follow from the focal subgroup theory.
 * Brauer was impressed with Higman, and this may have influenced Don's success in getting a job at the University of Michigan (for Brauer had been a member of the University of Michigan faculty during 1948-1951 before moving to Harvard).
 * The second of the above mentioned four papers, Modules with a group of operators (1954), contains the important definition of a relatively projective (or injective) module for the group algebra of a finite group and proves the famous criterion for relative projectivity that is today named for him, being known as 'Higman's criterion'.
-* This university is situated in Bozeman, Montana, yet in 1955 Higman and his wife were living in Missoula, Montana, which is the city where the University of Montana is based.
 * Higman played a large role in creating an extremely friendly atmosphere in the Mathematics department at Michigan, where there were many parties and constant forms of hospitality.
 * In 1967 Higman made a major breakthrough when, working with Charles Sims, he discovered the previously unknown sporadic simple group now known as the Higman-Sims group.
 * Let us note here that Charles Sims had been an undergraduate at the University of Michigan and had been taught algebra by Higman.